MADEY-OS/Fingerprint-Scanner-Helper/README.md

 4. Create destination directory(where all of the images were moved).
 5. Delete empty folders from source directory.
 6. Rename images and moving them to destination folder.
-7. Get weight from arduino.
+7. Get weight from arduino via port communication.
 8. Simple user interface with 2 buttons.
 9. Interface shows user which scan is next.
 10. Reject bad images.